-One of the most important studies relating to cannabinoids and diabetes treatment appeared in the American Journal of Medicine in 2013.
-It was the result of a 5-year study on the effects of cannabis on insulin resistance and fasting insulin.
-The study looked at over 4,600 patients (almost half of whom had never used weed), and researchers discovered that users of marijuana had 16% lower fasting insulin levels and 17% lower insulin resistance levels than those who had never consumed weed before.
+One important study relating to cannabinoids and diabetes treatment appeared in the American Journal of Medicine in 2013.
+The study contains five years of data regarding the effects of cannabis on insulin resistance and fasting insulin.
+It observes over 4,600 patients, almost half of whom were non-cannabis users.
+Researchers discovered that users of marijuana had 16% lower fasting insulin levels, and 17% lower insulin resistance levels.

 In other words, the study showed that consumption of cannabinoids (such as CBD) can directly decrease insulin resistance – the primary contributing factor to most all diabetes-related symptoms.